rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-wordpress-internal-server-error/index.md

 The `500` internal server error is one of the most common when working with WordPress, and it is difficult to fix because it can have multiple causes on the server.
-This article coveres the basic troubleshooting steps to find the origin of the error.
-Be careful when working with the configuration and core WordPress files because they are crucial for the site functionality.
+This article covers the basic troubleshooting steps to find the origin of the error.
+Be careful when working with the configuration and core WordPress files because they are crucial for site functionality.
 We recommend you take backups before modifying them.

 Use the Feedback tab to make any comments or ask questions.
 You can also click